-The Learners most likely to undertake CUA50915 - Diploma of Photography and Photo Imaging are those who want to develop professional level specialised, technical and theoretical skills to plan, carry out and evaluate photo imaging services.
+The Learners most likely to undertake CUA50920 - Diploma of Photography and Digital Imaging are those who want to develop professional level specialised, technical and theoretical skills to plan, carry out and evaluate photo imaging services.

 Practice at this level is underpinned by application of design theory and the ability to critically analyse and synthesise information from a range of sources.

-Practitioners may work in a range of industry contexts, including commercial, domestic portrait, media, wedding, illustrative, institutional and art photography.1.
-MSF50213 - Diploma of Interior Design and Decorating
+Practitioners may work in a range of industry contexts, including commercial, domestic, portrait, media, wedding, illustrative, institutional and art photography.

 This qualification reflects the role of interior designers who provide advice mainly for residential building interiors.
 They may also be involved in the provision of advice about interior decoration.
 Individuals may be self-employed or employed in businesses such as design studios.